 For a PDF copy of the 5-article series as published, click here

 From 8 April 2021 engaging in cartel conduct will attract criminal sanctions under the Commerce Act 1986.
 Directors and officers of a business who are actively involved in collusion may in future land themselves a jail sentence.

-The purpose of this series of articles is to provide a refresher to busy commercial/corporate practitioners on key aspects of the law of cartels and collusion.
+The purpose of this series of articles is to provide a refresher to busy commercial/corporate practitioners on key aspects of the law of cartels and competition law.
 The goal is to improve accurate issue-spotting in commercial transactions and contracts.
 For clients and advisers, imminent criminalisation means the stakes are now higher if straying close to such conduct.

 Although the law change was passed in 2019, as the Commerce (Criminalisation of Cartels) Amendment Act 2019, the 2-year long lead time before implementation means it has flown a little under the radar, understandably buried beneath coronavirus news topics.